 Two kinds of Scotch whisky are distilled: malt whisky (from barley) and grain whisky (from cereals).
-Malt whiskies are divided into four groups according to the geographical location of the distillery in which they're made.
-Figure 13-1 shows the four main areas of Scotch production.
+Malt whiskies are divided into four groups according to the geographical location of the distillery in which they're made (see Figure 13-1):

-- ✓ Lowland malt whiskies: Made south of an imaginary line drawn from Dundee in the east to Greenock in the west. - ✓ Highland malt whiskies: Made north of the aforementioned line
+- Lowland malt whiskies: Made south of an imaginary line drawn from Dundee in the east to Greenock in the west. - Highland malt whiskies: Made north of the aforementioned line.